efeperro/SpotifyWrapped/README.md

 #### Other Considered Queries:
 Given that Spotify is a streaming service company must create numerous analytics to better undertand the users, other queries offer really good insights.
 The reason these were not implemented are simply the number of queries aas a constraint, and the power of the 3 previous chosen queries.
-Another constraint is the unavailability to generating queries grouped by window sessions, which is further discussed in this **section**.
+Another constraint is the unavailability to generating queries grouped by window sessions, which is further discussed in this [section](#item-eight).
 Still, 4 of these are worth to mention:

 1. Top Genres by Listening Duration: This query calculates the total listening duration for each genre within defined time windows.
 It provides insights into the popularity of different genres based on the total listening time per window.